 The active ingredients 2,4-D amine, aminopyralid, aminocyclopyrachlor, triclopyr amine, triclopyr acid, triclopyr choline, imazamox, imazapyr, and hexazinone are formulated as water-soluble liquids (L).
 They are generally not compatible with oil-based diluents and are instead diluted in water for foliar applications.
 For cut-stump applications, they are diluted in water or applied in their concentrated form.
 These ingredients are not normally used for basal bark applications.
 Triclopyr acid is the exception, as it can also be mixed with oil and applied as a basal bark treatment.

 Triclopyr ester, imazapyr, fluazifop, and sethoxydim are formulated as emulsifiable concentrates (EC).
 Emulsifiable concentrates are compatible with oil-based diluents and also contain emulsifiers that allow the formulation to mix with water.
-Agitation is used to mix the ECs in water.
-They may be diluted in water for foliar applications or mixed with oil-based diluents for basal bark applications.
+Agitation is used to mix the EC formulated herbicides in water.
+They may be diluted in water for foliar applications or certain ones may also be mixed with oil-based diluents for basal bark applications.

 Where Herbicides Can Be Used

 No pesticide may be sold in the United States until the United States Environmental Protection Agency (EPA) has reviewed the manufacturer's application for registration and determined that use of the product will not present unreasonable risk to humans or the environment.
 Pesticide users are required by law to comply with all instructions and directions for use on pesticide labels.